普拉格能源 (PLUG) 2023 Q1 法說會逐字稿

 • Operator

-• Thank you.
-We will now start the question-and-answer session.
-(Operator Instructions).
-One moment, please, for the first question and our first question comes from the line of Andrew Percoco of Morgan Stanley.
+• (Operator Instructions) And our first question comes from the line of Andrew Percoco of Morgan Stanley.

 • Andrew Salvatore Percoco - Associate